recommend-games/blog/content/posts/sdj_2021_4/index.md

 {{< img src="318977" size="x300" alt="MicroMacro: Crime City" >}}

 {{% game 318977 %}}MicroMacro{{% /game %}} was the favourite for many people, [myself included]({{<ref "posts/sdj_2021_3/index.md">}}).
 From the first day this was announced, it was clear that this game is special.
-The perfect blend of artwork and gameplay, the immediate access, the whismical characters and storytelling… As I've mentioned before, I believe this game will be a great ambassador for the hobby.
+The perfect blend of artwork and gameplay, the immediate access, the whimsical characters and storytelling… As I've mentioned before, I believe this game will be a great ambassador for the hobby.
 A deserving winner.

 # {{% kdj %}}Kennerspiel des Jahres 2021{{% /kdj %}}